NatashaPredov/Project-2/README.md

 Model 3: Moving Average Trading Indicators

-## Analysis, Conclusions and Implications
+## Analysis, Conclusions,  Implications and Connection to Course Content

 30 day rolling correlation plots for each of the banking stocks